June 25, 2024

 Lodestone Energy Announces largest 220 MW Solar Project in South Island, New Zealand.

-Lodestone Energy, a New Zealand solar developer plans to build its largest project to date—a 220 MW photovoltaic solar project—in the southern high country on Haldon Station in the Mackenzie district of the central South Island.
-This initiative supports New Zealand's push to integrate more solar power with its hydroelectric resources.
+Lodestone Energy, a New Zealand solar developer, is planning its largest project to date—a 220 MW photovoltaic solar farm—in the southern high country on Haldon Station in the Mackenzie district of the central South Island.
+This project will support New Zealand’s push to integrate more solar power with its hydroelectric resources.

 Proposed 220-Megawatt Solar Farm to Power 50,000 Homes